rspec/relish-root-repo/features/README.md

 ### Documentation

-This is the official documentation site for RSpec-2.
+This is the official documentation site for RSpec.
 Much of the documentation you see here is written with [Cucumber](http://github.com/cucumber/cucumber), which, like RSpec, provides _executable documentation_.
 The Cucumber features you see here have all been run against RSpec's codebase, serving as